cshum/imagor/README.md

 imagor endpoint is a series of URL parts which defines the image operations, followed by the image URI:

 ```
-/HASH|unsafe/trim/AxB:CxD/fit-in/stretch/-Ex-F/GxH:IxJ/HALIGN/VALIGN/smart/filters:NAME(ARGS):NAME(ARGS):.../IMAGE
+/HASH|unsafe/trim/AxB:CxD/(adaptive-)(full-)fit-in/stretch/-Ex-F/GxH:IxJ/HALIGN/VALIGN/smart/filters:NAME(ARGS):NAME(ARGS):.../IMAGE
 ```

 - `HASH` is the URL signature hash, or `unsafe` if unsafe mode is used
 - `trim` removes surrounding space in images using top-left pixel color
 - `AxB:CxD` means manually crop the image at left-top point `AxB` and right-bottom point `CxD`.
 Coordinates can also be provided as float values between 0 and 1 (percentage of image dimensions)
-- `fit-in` means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by `ExF`
+- `fit-in` means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by `ExF`.
+If `full-fit-in` is specified, then the largest size is used for cropping (width instead of height, or the other way around).
+If `adaptive-fit-in` is specified, it inverts requested width and height if it would get a better image definition
 - `stretch` means resize the image to `ExF` without keeping its aspect ratios
 - `-Ex-F` means resize the image to be `ExF` of width per height size.
 The minus signs mean flip horizontally and vertically
 - `GxH:IxJ` add left-top padding `GxH` and right-bottom padding `IxJ`